Queenscliffe Maritime Museum

-On display are artefacts and a history of the Chinese fishermen, the couta fishermen and a restored Fisherman's Cottage.
+Queenscliff's fishermen with their distinctive couta boats are featured, with a restored Fisherman's Cottage to visit, also.
 The boat shed contains the history of the early Queenscliff boat builders, couta boats, boat building tools, outboard and early marine motors and an oar making machine, with volunteers restoring wooden boats on Mondays and Tuesdays at the museum.

-In the Museum grounds you will discover the heritage listed Fishermen's Waiting Shed from the old fisherman's pier which holds the world renowned ship paintings by Henry Zanoni.
-The museum's grounds feature not only the deck house from the Shandon, an iron sailing ship built in 1883.
-An array of channel markers, buoys and anchors.
+A highlight of a visit is seeing the heritage-listed Fishermen's Waiting Shed from the old fisherman's pier which holds the world- renowned ship paintings by Henry Zanoni.
+The museum's grounds feature not only the deck house from the Shandon, an iron sailing ship built in 1883, but an array of channel markers, buoys and anchors.
 And buried in the grounds is the hull of the torpedo boat Lonsdale, once belonging to the colonial Victorian Navy.

 Museum volunteers conduct tours of Point Lonsdale Lighthouse every Sunday morning between 9.30am and 1.00pm at half hourly intervals (children under five years not admitted).
-Lighthouse tour bookings can be made on 0419 513 007.
+Lighthouse tour bookings can be made by contacting the Queenscliffe Maritime Museum.

 Content: Queenscliffe Maritime Museum

 Four years old and above.

 General concession admission, and adult group concession for guided tours by prior arrangement.